 Essential guide: What is Amazon Echo Connect?

-The feature is rolling out slowly, so you might not have access to it yet.
-But to make an Alexa Announcement just say to your Echo speaker "Alexa, announce that [message]."
-Your voice will ring out of your other Echo speakers.
+The feature started rolling out earlier this year, so you might not have access to it yet - it has now made it to the UK, though.
+But to make an Alexa Announcement, just say to your Echo speaker, "Alexa, announce that [message]," Your voice will ring out of your other Echo speakers.

 Alexa Calling and Messaging